-Quin de la Mer is a mixed-media visual artist in San Francisco, CA. She is also a master fresco and plaster expert, work that provides a contextual lineage and foundation for her visual art.
+Quin de la Mer is a mixed-media visual artist in Los Angeles, CA. She is also a master fresco and plaster expert, work that provides a contextual lineage and foundation for her visual art.
 It is Quin’s intention to create transgressive work through the path of beauty.
 Her work has been exhibited in the United States at SF Women’s Gallery in San Francisco, the Funeral Gallery and the New Orleans Healing Center in New Orleans.
 Internationally she has exhibited in Athens, Greece at Panourgias, as well as being the featured artist with Blacklisted art magazine in Denmark, and online with All the Sins in the United Kingdom.
 She has been artist in residence in Athens and Leonidio Greece, Palm Desert, CA, and New Orleans, LA.
 She is represented online by UGallery.

 Quin’s primary medium is fresco painting depicting abstract forms.
 She refers to her medium as “modern fresco”.
 Although the fresco medium has endured since antiquity, through experimentation with printmaking techniques her results are unique.
 A complex set of ideas inform her artmaking and using abstraction puts the imagery beyond reason.
 An aesthetic feeling awareness passes between the object and the viewer as an invisible connection and felt response.
 Naming is a particularly important aspect for Quin.
 The naming of a piece is the primary indication of what she has considered while making the work.
 The names are typically coded under a network of research intended to intrigue the audience into engaging in a hunt to discover the meaning behind the work.